-Our attorneys have been general counsel of large Wall Street brokerage firms, and our partners are veterans of the New York Stock Exchange, Inc., Davis Polk & Wardwell LLP, White & Case LLP, Kelley Drye & Warren, Cadwalader, Wickersham & Taft LLP, Goodwin Proctor LLP and other highly respected Wall Street law firms and financial services companies.
-One of our Partners also served for four years on the Board of Directors, Regulatory Oversight Committee (including a term as chair) and Nominating & Governance Committee of Direct Edge, a national securities exchange.
+Our attorneys have been general counsel of large Wall Street brokerage firms, and our partners are veterans of the New York Stock Exchange, Inc., Davis Polk & Wardwell LLP, White & Case LLP, Kelley Drye & Warren, Cadwalader, Wickersham & Taft LLP, Goodwin Proctor LLP, Paul Weiss LLP, K&L Gates LLP, and other highly respected Wall Street law firms and financial services companies.
+One of our Partners also served for four years on the Board of Directors, Regulatory Oversight Committee (including a term as Chair) and Nominating & Governance Committee of Direct Edge, a national securities exchange.

 Our attorneys have counseled and defended clients in numerous Enforcement matters (both SEC and FINRA), including in regard to fraud, collusion, trading violations (including alleged violations of short sale, Regulation M, trading ahead, interpositioning, specialist and market-making rules, among many others), regulatory examination findings and supervision violations (including written supervisory procedures).

 Our attorneys have advised and represented clients in regard to many SEC and FINRA regulatory examination issues, including supervision (FINRA Rule 3010 (formerly NASD Rule 3010)) and Sec.
 15(b)(4)(E) of the 1934 Act); net capital (SEC Rule 15c3-1); anti-money laundering (AML); books and records, including email and other record retention (SEC Rules 17a-3 and -4); sales practices (including suitability); just and equitable principles of trade (FINRA Rule 2010); FINRA record requests (FINRA Rule 8210) and outside business activities (FINRA Rule 3270), to name but a few.